SpatLyu/SpatBox/README.md

 ** The SpatBox Library depends on GDAL；Geopandas;rasterio.....** , all of the dependence are include in pysal's dependence,

-you can use `conda install -c conda-forge pysal` to get all of the spatbox dependence installed.
+you can use `mamba install -c conda-forge pysal` to get all of the spatbox dependence installed.

-(if you are in China, you can use `conda install pysal -c https://mirrors.sustech.edu.cn/anaconda/cloud/conda-forge`)
+(if you are in China, you can use `mamba install pysal -c https://mirrors.sustech.edu.cn/anaconda/cloud/conda-forge`)

 ### Finally, install SpatBox.